BrockyBoi/CreativeCodingFolder/README.md

 CCProject 1 is the first project of my data visualization

 Exercise 5 is the video grabber that messes with the pixels to create interesting distortions

+Added my second project (CCProject2) which is uses a laser pointer, projector, and webcam to project onto the wall where the laser pointer should be to create a type of digital grafitti